SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 The factory centerboard is galvanized steel plate.
 The galvanized coating wears away over time after which the bare steel starts to corrode, swelling and flaking in the process.
 The oxidation will continue inside the trunk and the board will get tight as the rust associated swelling continues.
 This is a likely scenario for a boat ignored in a slip.
 For this reason timely maintenance to the centerboard and its SS lift cable are important.
 DO NOT let either of them deteriorate to the point of becoming a major problem, especially if you float the boat where the water tends to turn hard in the winter!
 This is a difficult enough repair without being forced to invent some dangerous technique in the urgency of the moment.
 Some people remove the centerboard annually to clean the keel slot and inspect the lift cable.
 This may be a good practice in salt water.
 My experience in fresh water is to inspect the cable for fatigue once every few years.
 I have experienced no corrosion.
 I suggest you check your assembly before it slips down to Davy Jones's locker or you can't retrieve the hull on a ramp.
 TOP

 CENTERBOARD CONSTRUCTION - The factory centerboard is made of 3/8" thick mild steel that was hot-dip galvanized by Ace Galvanizing in South Park, Washington.
 The 60 lb steel board pivots on a 1/2" diameter SS pin welded to the side of the SS stirrup.
 The board and stirrup are housed inside a ~1/2" wide keel slot.
-The pivot pin extends across the keel slot, snubbing against the opposite face, thereby holding the centerboard captive within the slot.
-The 3/8" thick centerboard is slightly thinner than the ~1/2" keel slot, leaving about 1/16" gap on either side for minimal slop.
-The board is raised by a 1/8" halyard grade (7x19) SS lift cable that must be replaced on a regular basis.
+The pivot pin extends across the keel slot, snubbed against the opposite face, thereby holding the centerboard captive within the slot.
+The 3/8" thick centerboard is ~1/8" thinner than the ~1/2" keel slot, leaving about 1/16" gap on either side for minimal slop.
+The board is raised by a 1/8" halyard grade (7x19) SS lift cable, factory installed, that must be replaced on a regular basis.
 More on this below.

-NOTE - The centerboard is fully enclosed inside the keel slot when it is raised to the top and is when it is safe to rest the shoal draft keel on the bottom without damaging the board.
+NOTE - The centerboard is fully enclosed inside the keel slot when it is raised to the top.
+It is then safe to rest the shoal draft keel on the bottom without damaging the board.
 This is one of the reasons why I moor Panache with the board up, just in case she breaks free of her mooring.
 The other reason is the board potentially swinging up, puncturing the top of the keel slot.
 The trailing edge is sharp so this is easy to understand.
 I have only heard about this potential in discussions on mooring techniques in very rough water.
 I have never heard of it happening.
 However, I have seen what happens when the lift cable of a ballasted swing keel breaks.
 The board swings down, cracks the leading edge of the slot and the boat sinks.
 Its a good thing the boat in question had floatation.
-I wouldn't even this to happen to an SJ23!
+I could only imagine this happening to an SJ23!

 (I've always thought

 the hole in Panache's centerboard was too large to be worn to 1" ID after only 25 years of use.
 (See Note 2).
 In reading emails from other owners and seeing their boards, it is apparent that new boards are made with this large hole.
-I don't know what the thinking is but it seems crude.
-Another field of thought is the large hole is due to galvanic corrosion between the mild steel and the SS pin.
-A Teflon bushing would stop that.)
+I don't know what the factory thinking is but it seems crude.
+Silly me thinking this would be a machined installation.
+Another thought is the large hole is due to galvanic corrosion between the mild steel and the SS pin.
+A Teflon bushing would stop that).

 Hint - Just in case your yard charges by the hour, it is wise to contact an alloy welder prior to removing the board.
 This way he can be ready to repair/replace the pivot pin if it proves necessary.
 It would actually be a good idea to install a larger diameter pin.
 Similarly, find a retail source of bushings if you decide to use my technique to repair a worn hole.